stenio123/azure-vault-terraform/Azure-Auth-Method/README.md

   --image UbuntuLTS \
   --admin-username azureuser \
   --generate-ssh-keys
+  --assign-identity

 ```
-2. Create a Managed Identity and assign to the VM:
+2. Associate a system identity to the VM:
 ```
-- In the Azure UI, on the top search bar, type "Managed Identities"
-- Click Add, enter name (stenio-identity for example), select location close to you (uswest for example) and save
-- Press "refresh" to see your new identity
-- Go back to your Virtual Machine
+Go to Azure UI:
-- Select your virtual machine, click on "Identity"
+- Select Virtual Machines
-- Click "add" and select your new identity
+- Click on your machine
+- Click Identity
+- On the "System assigned" tab, select "on", and click save
 ```

-2. Install Vault Agent
+3. Install Vault Agent
 ```
 ssh azureuser@PUBLIC_IP_OF_VM
 wget https://releases.hashicorp.com/vault/1.0.0/vault_1.0.0_linux_amd64.zip